Lifeshelter is a temporary rehousing solution for emergency situations.

-Lifeshelter is a shelter for rehousing projects around the world.
-This rehousing solution provides an alternative to the use of tent-houses and provides a temporary rehousing in emergency situations, as well as being able to be repurposed for permanent housing.
+Lifeshelter LS4 is a temporary rehousing solution for emergency situations.
+This shelter provides an alternative to the use of tents and can be repurposed for permanent housing.
 The concept draws from housing construction methods that are an alternative to typical corrugated iron-sheeted roof structures, and the design allows for materials such as clay or limestone to be plastered for a solid structure.

-Product can be purchased online, directly from manufacturer.
+Product can be purchased online, directly from the manufacturer

 Number of individuals.
 1 family = 5 persons.

 Number of hours from deployment to completion

 Intended number of years of occupancy

 List of suitable climates for use of this components

 The Lifeshelter LS4 can be assembled without complex tools.
 It is made from durable, low-weight components.
 It eliminates the need for external wood, steel, and screws, and the manufacturer claims it is stable during the course of an earthquake or storm.
 The Lifeshelter LS4 aims to be mobile and reusable for future dwellings.
 It features an arched structure that provides maximum space and strength to the shelter.
 Its modular design allows it to be adapted and configured for homes, schools, medical facilities, etc.